 Tax Implications

-Trivial benefits do not need to be reported to HMRC, and they are exempt from tax and National Insurance Contributions.
+Employers do not report trivial benefits to HMRC and treat them as exempt from tax and National Insurance Contributions.
 This makes them a popular choice for employers who wish to provide small tokens of appreciation to their employees throughout the year.

 Exclusions